MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-overview.md

 ## Next Steps

-If the troubleshooting guidance above does not help to resolve issues when using the Azure SDK for Java client libraries, it is recommended that you reach out to the development team by [filing an issue on the projects GitHub page][azsdkjava_github_repo].
+If the troubleshooting guidance above does not help to resolve issues when using the Azure SDK for Java client libraries, it is recommended that you reach out to the development team by [filing an issue][azsdkjava_github_repo_new_issue] on the [Azure SDK for Java GitHub page][azsdkjava_github_repo].

 <!-- LINKS -->
 [azsdkjava_github_repo]: https://github.com/Azure/azure-sdk-for-java
+[azsdkjava_github_repo_new_issue]: https://github.com/Azure/azure-sdk-for-java/issues/new/choose